top of page

 About Me

-Laura resides in the Ottawa Valley within close proximity to the eastern border of majestic Algonquin Park.
-Working as a fibre artist since 1999, Laura has learned over the years how to push her paints and dyes to their limit, making them perform under conditions not always intend for their use.
-Largely self-taught through experimentation, research and happy “accidents” Laura has developed a line of sun and ice dyed silk scarves that will stand up to everyday wear and carefree washing.
+I have lived my entire life in the Ottawa Valley within close proximity to the eastern border of majestic Algonquin Park.
+Working as a fibre artist since 1999, I have learned over the years how to push my paints and dyes to their limit, making them perform under conditions not always intend for their use.
+Largely self-taught through experimentation, research and happy “accidents” I have developed a line of sun and ice dyed silk scarves that will stand up to everyday wear and carefree washing.

-Laura finds both solace and fulfillment gathering botanicals from the extensive gardens around her house and surrounding area to capture in her sun dyed line of fabrics and scarves.
-During the long cold winters in North Eastern Ontario she turns to ice and snow as mediums for her ice dyed creations.
+I find both solace and fulfillment gathering botanicals from the extensive gardens around my house and surrounding area to capture in my sun dyed line of fabrics and scarves.
+During the long cold winters in North Eastern Ontario I turn to ice and snow as mediums for my ice dyed creations.

-Laura works with paints and dyes, and fibre so that she can capture the two things she loves most in art, vibrant colours and nature.
-On hot, sunny days Laura can be found outside in her extensive gardens, capturing the beauty of botanicals in sun dying.
+I work with paints and dyes on fabric so that I can capture the two things I loves most in art, vibrant colours and nature.
+On hot, sunny days I can be found outside in my extensive gardens, capturing the beauty of botanicals in sun dying.

-Laura’s art is driven by her determination to learn new things and her inner need to be challenged.
-She shares her life and love of art with her best friend and partner Murray as they travel around the country together doing art shows.
+My art is driven by my determination to learn new things and my inner need to be challenged.
+I share my life and love of art with best friend and partner Murray as we travel around the country together participating in art shows.

 Artist creating a Sun Dyed Silk Scarf